 A properly functioning chimney has enough draft to pull smoke out of your home and provide enough oxygen for hot, complete burning of wood to occur.
 It is important that your chimney is the right type and style for your firebox or stove.
 In addition, it should be installed properly in your home in compliance with building codes and manufacturer instructions.
-A well-designed system has the following performance characteristics:

 » fires light easily and burn bright and hot